Schumer: Feds should boost probe into Dominican Republic deaths

-NEW YORK (AP) — The Senate’s top Democrat called on the U.S. government Sunday to step up its efforts to investigate the deaths of Americans who traveled to the Dominican Republic and is asking the Bureau of Alcohol, Tobacco, Firearms and Explosives to get involved.
+NEW YORK (AP) — The Senate’s top Democrat said Sunday that the U.S. government should step up efforts to investigate the deaths of at least eight Americans in the Dominican Republic this year.

 Sen. Chuck Schumer, D-NY, wants the Bureau of Alcohol, Tobacco, Firearms and Explosives to get involved in the investigation into tourist deaths in the Dominican Republic.

+The Bureau of Alcohol, Tobacco, Firearms and Explosives should lend support to the FBI and local law enforcement, said Sen. Chuck Schumer, D-N.Y., noting the agency has offices in the Caribbean and the technical and forensic expertise that could aid the investigation.

-Sen. Chuck Schumer, D-N.Y., said the agency should step in to lend investigative support to the FBI and local law enforcement officials after at least eight Americans died in the Dominican Republic this year.
-CNN reports that 10 tourists have died.
-Family members of the tourists have called on authorities to investigate whether there’s any connection between the deaths and have raised the possibility the deaths may have been caused by adulterated alcohol or misused pesticides.
+Family members of the tourists who died have called on authorities to investigate any possible connections.
+Relatives have raised the possibility that the deaths may have been caused by adulterated alcohol or misused pesticides.

-The ATF — the agency primarily investigates firearms-related crimes but is also charged with regulating alcohol and tobacco — is uniquely positioned to provide technical and forensic expertise in the investigation, Schumer said.
-The agency also has offices in the Caribbean.
+ATF spokeswoman April Langwell said the Treasury Department primarily handles investigations involving potentially tainted alcohol.
+But she said ATF has offered its assistance and would work with other law enforcement agencies to keep Americans safe.

 "Given that we still have a whole lot of questions and very few answers into just what, if anything, is cause for the recent spate of sicknesses and several deaths of Americans in the Dominican Republic, the feds should double their efforts on helping get to the bottom of things," Schumer said in a statement to The Associated Press.

-An ATF spokeswoman did not immediately respond to a request for comment.
+The ATF primarily investigates firearms-related crimes but is also charged with regulating alcohol and tobacco.

-Francisco Javier García, the tourism minister in the Dominican Republic, said earlier this month that the deaths are not part of any mysterious wave of fatalities but instead are a statistically normal phenomenon that has been lumped together by the U.S. media.
+Francisco Javier García, the tourism minister in the Dominican Republic, said earlier this month that the deaths were not part of any mysterious series of fatalities but a statistically normal phenomenon lumped together by the U.S. media.
 He said autopsies show the tourists died of natural causes.

 Five of the autopsies were complete as of last week, while three were undergoing further toxicological analysis with the help from the FBI because of the circumstances of the deaths.